fils/biohack/docs/notes.md

 # Hypothesis playground

+The following are some prompts and results associated with extracting hypotheis and related properties from text.

 ## Elements

 * Hypothesis: The main research question or proposed explanation the paper tests (e.g., "Does X affect Y?").